 History, mechanics and economic functions of futures and options markets: hedging, behavior of futures and options markets in the U.S. economy and the world, futures and options as a policy tool.
-Prerequisites: AGSC 260.
+Prerequisites: AGSC 260 or ECON 201

 AGSC 342 - Agricultural Entrepreneurship 3 hours (offered spring, odd years)